-TThe treble and bass clef symbol, when arranged correctly, can have the shape of a heart – signifying your love for music.
-But since bass and treble are opposites of each other, this tattoo design can also symbolize the highs and lows of your life.
+TThe treble and bass clef symbol, when arranged correctly, can come together in the shape of a heart – signifying your love for music.
+But since bass and treble are opposites, this tattoo design can also symbolize the highs and lows of your life.

 The pulse of music

 If you wish to express gratitude to the force of life, the heartbeat tattoo is a great idea that you can pick and personalize to your preference.
 It shows a clef symbol followed by spiky lines resembling an Electrocardiogram (EKG) reading or heartbeat pulses.

 It’s an excellent design idea for a small tattoo that you can etch practically anywhere on your body.

 It’s almost generally accepted that music is a powerful savior that helps us all go through rough times.

 Just as a band-aid gives us a quick fix to our wounds, music can help us steer away from our blues with memorable lyrics and groovy tunes that attempt to demystify life.

 This musical band-aid tattoo is an absolutely quirky and straightforward tattoo idea that can be a great conversation starter if inked in places where you’d typically get wounds.

 Bold Music Tattoo Ideas